warptools/warpforge/examples/500-cli/cli.md

 ```

 We'll run this in a filesystem that contains a `formula.json`
-(the same one we used in the check example earlier):
+(the same one we used in the check example earlier).
+However, we've omitted the warehouse here to avoid needing network connectivity for tests.
+The input will be provided by the test harness:

 [testmark]:# (runformula/fs/formula.json)
 ```